duncanbradley/thesis/related_work.md

 Showing less precise data can make things easier to see (aggregation in timeseries) - the opposite of anscombe’s quartet Albers/Szafir aggregation/colour

+The precision work speaks to our concern with (in)accuracy - that we might be misleading others, that others may mislead us, that charts may be weak and lack clarity.
+But there is so much more than simply extracting values wrong.

 # General Framing in Data Vis - Cognitive Bias

 Zacks and Tversky - if different chart types serve different purposes, are we at risk of being mislead by the chart type